LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

 .. _more-csharp:

 We continue introducing :ref:`csharp`:
-Remember that in csharp you can just give an expression (and a semicolon), and csharp responds with a value.
+Remember that in csharp you can just give an expression, and csharp responds with a value.
 That syntax and reaction is special to csharp.
 In csharp you can also test regular C# statements, like declarations and assignments.
+The most recent versions of csharp do not require you to end a statement with a semicolon, though we tend to put semicolons after statements in our illustrations.
 As in a regular program, statements do not give an immediate visible response in csharp.
 Still in
-csharp you still can display a variable value easily:
+csharp you can display a variable value easily:

 .. code-block:: none

     csharp> int width = 5, height, area;
     csharp> height = 7;
     csharp> area = width * height;
-    csharp> area;
+    csharp> area
     35

 In the last line, ``area`` is an expression, and csharp will give back its value,